 Live performances experienced safely, outdoors, on school grounds

 Omaha Public School students in underserved communities rely on schools for arts enrichment experiences such as field trips to local arts institutions and visiting artists in classroom and afterschool settings.
-Restrictions on opportunities for access to and engagement with professional performing artists are expected to continue for the 2021-22 school year.

 For performing arts partners interested in joining the ARTS program, please contact email@example.com.